Avarana and Bahiya Suttas – Hindrances To Refined Mindfulness

 - Restlessness and anxiety id a hindrance that overwhelms mindfulness and weakens wise discernment.

-- Uncertainty is a hindrance that overwhelms mindfulness and weakens wise discernment.
+- Doubt and Uncertainty is a hindrance that overwhelms mindfulness and weakens wise discernment.

 “These are the Five Hindrances.